vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

 >
 >time to look up: 6ms (quantity of time that it took to acquire the key-value pair).

 Note that the ***time to look up*** has been significantly reduced.
-This represents the app getting the information from the cache, Tanzu GemFire, instead of querying the database.
+This represents the app getting the information from the cache, VMware GemFire, instead of querying the database.

 ### 8. Confirm that the Hello, World!
 App is connected
-If you would like to confirm that your Bike Incident app is actually connected to your Tanzu GemFire cluster you can connect through the Tanzu GemFire / Apache Geode shell - commonly referred to as *gfsh*
+If you would like to confirm that your Bike Incident app is actually connected to your VMware GemFire cluster you can connect through the VMware GemFire / Apache Geode shell - commonly referred to as *gfsh*

 In a terminal